 Jobs in tourism and hotels are the easiest to find, especially in summer when the tourist season is in full swing: museum guide, tourist office worker, reservations manager, receptionist, waiting and bar staff, night watchman, etc. Many tourist enterprises operate on the 2-2-3 system, ie one week with two working days, two days off, three working days, and the following week two days off, two days of work and again three days off.
 The system is used with the standard eight hour working day but also often with 12 working days.

-Finding a job in Iceland
+How to find a job in Iceland

 The steps to find a job in Iceland are generally much less formal than in France, for example.
 Spontaneously presenting yourself with a resume in a company is often the best way to find a job.
 Doing your job search from abroad is often not very successful, as Icelanders rarely reply to letters or emails sent to them.
 A visit (or several) in person is a much more effective way to find a job.